thisisrejj/Shopify-Developer-Assessment-1/README.md

 ## Section 2.1 - Featured Product Information

-- Establish a metafield for the product material, noting that the material is unique to each product.
+- Create a metafield for the product material, noting that the material is unique to each product.
 - Delivery information should be set globally

 ### END